kiyanaw/nehiyawetan.github.io/README.md

 environment**.

 **This repo represents my efforts to do so** and also my desire to share that effort with others interested in nêhiyaw language revitalization.
+I've also chosen a source-code sharing platform for several reasons:

+ * allow for collaboration of resources.
+Facebook, various web sites and other groups have built/provided resources all over the place, and others have build websites trying to consolidate this information, but such a constant effort I think must be collaborative, the internet is constantly changing, and so we should all be able to add new links and such.
+Besise, have you ever tried to go back and find something on Facebook?
+ * ease of updating.
+This repository can be edited online with very little effort, and is hosted instantly,
+ * resources for learning marginalized languages should be free, open, and easily-accessible and so this effort shall be so as well.

 The resources are out there, there's just now the work to be done.

-ahkamêyimoh.
+ekosi pita. ahkamêyimoh.

 ## Tips for the beginner